Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 A Datasource is any piece of data in computer readable format, with associated meta-data (description that tells us more about the format and content of the data).
 The Data Sources can be structured (rows and columns) or unstructured data (i.e. documents).
 Examples are company databases, text files, Excel spreadsheets, external databases, web sites and even streaming data.
 Inherent to our solutions is the provision of new data sources, data cleansing and data hygiene.

 A key feature of Canvas is collaboration, making it easy for users to discuss results and add comments.
 Additional automation is included, for example all results can be scheduled and exported to other systems (like Excel).
 There is integration with other products, like Python Notebooks.
+Other features include:
+* Share dashboards with team members, mark your favourite dashboards
+* Schedule the dashboards as email reports daily/weekly/monthly
+* Export chart widgets as image or export the data in CSV format, ability to even obtain raw data for widget in CSV format
+* Compare data for two date ranges, allows to visualise the comparative performance for two time periods
+* Explore data allows to play with data and visualisations, very helpful for exploring the datasets without need to create widgets or dashboards
+* Business Alerting allows ability to define rules on metrics that will trigger alert, very useful to keep check of drastic drop/increase in any metric
+* Data extracts provides capability to get new dataset in the metric store by writing a SQL on top of granular data in the data warehouse
+* Custom drill-downs, conditional formatting, derived metrics etc. are the customised features that helps more with data visualisations

 Data Sources are provided by Eazl (which is the backend REST API in techno speack).
 This loosely coupled architecture make it possible for other applications to connect to Eazl and extract data.
 The solution provide admin functionality to manage users, groups, access and so on.